-- The candidate must complete a Graduation Application two semesters prior to his/her planned graduation date and pay the graduation fee (non-refundable) the semester he or she plans to graduate. - The candidate must have taken 15 of the last 26 hours of course work at Dallas Christian College.
+The candidate must complete a Graduation Application two semesters prior to his/her planned graduation date and pay the graduation fee (non-refundable) the semester he or she plans to graduate.

+- The candidate must have taken 15 of the last 26 hours of course work at Dallas Christian College.
 The Chair of the Department of the student's major and the Vice President for Academic Affairs must approve in advance any course work not completed at DCC.
 The Academic Council may approve other special arrangements.
-Active duty service members and their spouses, including Reservists and National Guardsmen on active duty, will be exempted from the requirement of 15 of the last 26 hours.

-- The candidate must have attained a cumulative GPA of 2.00 or above. - The candidate must have the approval of the faculty and the DCC Board of Trustees. - The candidate must have fulfilled all obligations to the College, including Christian Service, student account, financial aid including exit counseling, library, and any other department of the College, including the academic department.
+Active duty service members and their spouses, including Reservists and National Guardsmen on active duty, will be exempted from the requirement of 15 of the last 26 hours. - The candidate must have attained a cumulative GPA of 2.00 or above. - The candidate must have fulfilled all obligations to the College, including Christian Service, student account, financial aid including exit counseling, library, and any other department of the College, including the academic department.
 All financial obligations and academic issues from previous terms must be resolved by April 1 before Commencement. - The candidate must have completed all class work and assignments by the week before commencement. - The candidate must have passed a minimum of four semesters of Christian service (CHRS-1000 Developing Christian Influence) at Dallas Christian College.
 (Transfer students must have received one semester's credit for Christian service [CHRS-1000 Developing Christian Influence] for each semester of six or more hours of enrollment at Dallas Christian College.)